ccloquet/112.camera/README.md

 # 112.camera
 A very simple way for citizens to stream pictures to the 112 PSAP's

+This is only intended for test & demo purposes. https://github.com/ccloquet/showme, or a complete integration in existing tools would be better alternatives (easier fot the citizens & the dispatchers).

 __Working__

 The citizen (most probably a trained citizen)